Skip to content

 When to Use

-Drupal's Form API handles CSRF automatically.
-For custom AJAX routes outside Form API, add _csrf_token: 'TRUE' and verify request type.
+Drupal's Form API handles CSRF automatically for #ajax callbacks.
+For custom routes outside Form API, apply the correct requirement based on HTTP method.

 Pattern